 Get Your FREE Printable Cheatsheet

-Not only will they never completely adhere to the surface.
-They will form bubbles underneath, and you can practically push painted parking spots off of the pavement.
+Not only will they never adhere entirely to the surface.
+They will form bubbles underneath, and you can practically push painted parking spots off the pavement

-The result is so poor, you would have been better off painting parking lot lines with chalk.
+The result is so poor that you would have been better off painting parking lot lines with chalk.
 That’s why it is absolutely essential to have traffic paint – the right traffic paint.

 Special asphalt and concrete paints are specifically formulated to adhere to such pavements.
 Paint for parking lot lines may be a) water-based or b) solvent-based.